nuanom/nuanom-docs/src/content/docs/guides/merchant/customize-shop.md

 ## Announcement Bar

-The announcement bar is displayed at the top of your website and mobile apps.
-Just below the nav bar.
+The announcement bar is displayed at the top of your website and mobile apps, just below the nav bar.
 Its colors match the colors of the nav bar.

 It is animated and can be used to display up to 3 short messages to your customers.

-To update the announcement bar, go to **Business > Customization > Announcement Bar**.
+In the Nuanom app, go to **Business > Customization > Announcement Bar**.

-Don't forget to toggle the switch to enable the announcement bar for it to be visible.
+Don't forget to toggle the switch to enable the announcement bar to be visible.

 ![Announcement bar customization](../../../../assets/announcement-bar.jpeg)

 ## Hero Banner

-The hero banner is a large image displayed at the top of your website and mobile apps.
+The hero banner is a large image displayed at the top of your website and mobile apps, below the announcement bar.

 For best results, use a high resolution image with a wide aspect ratio.
+Note that the image will be cropped at the sides on mobile.

 Set a banner title that will be overlaid on the image.
 You can also add a link to the hero banner.
 By default this is a link to view all products.

-To update the hero banner, go to **Business > Customization > Hero Banner**.
+In the Nuanom app, go to **Business > Customization > Hero Banner**.

-To see an example of the hero banner, visit [gadgets.nuanom.online](https://gadgets.nuanom.online/).
-See how it adapts to various screen sizes across desktop, tablet and mobile.

-Don't forget to toggle the switch to enable the hero banner for it to be visible.
+Don't forget to toggle the switch to enable the hero banner to be visible.

 ![Hero banner](../../../../assets/hero-banner.jpeg)